 Through the work of the Greensboro Public Library Foundation, which was started in 2002, library customers enjoy new technologies, library facilities enhanced by a public art program, literary festivals, and improved book and materials collections.
 Very young customers are excited to find interactive learning centers in the library's renovated and new buildings.
-The central library in downtown Greensboro and the six branch libraries all benefit from the Foundation's fundraising, expanding the enhancements throughout the Greensboro community.
+The Central library in downtown Greensboro and the seven branch libraries all benefit from the Foundation's fundraising, expanding the enhancements throughout the Greensboro community.

-During the Library’s 2009-2010 fiscal year, private donations helped make the following possible.
+Private donations helped make the following possible.

 City-wide Literary Festivals

 - More than 3000 people of all ages participate in more than 50 events during the Library's annual celebration of National Poetry Month.